Note: Jamie’s final show as Billy was at the Fulton Theatre in Lancaster, Pennsylvania, on October 15, 2016.

 Total Performances as Billy: 56 (Jupiter, FL = 5) (Norwell, MA = 15) (Manchester, NH = 16) (Lancaster, PA = 20) No partial shows

-Jamie Mann was 12-years-old (D.O.B = 25-Jun-2003) at the time of his debut in Florida, and he is from Westport, Connecticut.
-He has been a student at the Bedford Middle School and he is currently mostly home schooled.
-Jamie is the eldest of four siblings.
+Jamie Mann was 12 years old (D.O.B = 25-Jun-2003) at the time of his debut in Florida, and he is from Westport, Connecticut.
+He was a student at the Bedford Middle School then and would, in fact, be schooled throughout his school age years in the Westport Public Schools in Connecticut, his hometown (except occasionally when he was working and needed to be provided with tutors at theaters/on set).
+His family has found the teachers and administration in Westport to be very supportive.
+He is the eldest of four siblings.
 While Jamie loves to perform on stage, he also finds time to ski, swim, and play with his friends.

 Jamie’s love of dance began literally from the moment he could walk.
 He would dance any time he heard music being played.
-That love was enchanced at three-years-old when he saw Swan Lake performed at Retiro Park in Madrid.
+That love was enhanced at three years old when he saw Swan Lake performed at Retiro Park in Madrid.
 He was only seven when he saw BETM on Broadway.
 Jamie began a formal study of ballet after seeing a performance of The Nutcracker in second grade.

-Jamie has also received dance training at the Westport Dance Center and Center Stage Dance Academy.
+Jamie has also received dance training at the Westport Dance Center and acting training at Center Stage, also in Westport.
 In this video, Jamie dances with a group of female dancers in their version of Revolting Children from Matilda: The Musical:

-Though Jamie loves all forms of dance and performing, his true love is ballet.
-He aspires to be like his all-time favorite dancer, Mikhail Baryshnikov.
+Though Jamie loved all forms of dance and performing, his first true love was ballet.
+He aspired, in his younger days, to be like his all-time favorite dancer, Mikhail Baryshnikov.

-When Jamie was nine, Nora Brennan, the casting director for Billy Elliot (as well as Matilda), came to Alvin Ailey, scouting for boys for the Broadway tour (the Broadway show sadly had closed).
-She later called and said Jamie was just the type of boy they looked for—he had the grace, focus and natural talent.
-With six months of more rigorous training, with the coaches in New York who had groomed the Broadway Billys, she thought he’d be ready to audition.
-Jamie began taking privates—ballet, tap (with Thommie Retter, who played Mr. Braithwaite on Broadway), acro—and upping his voice lessons.
+When Jamie was nine, Nora Brennan, the casting director for Billy Elliot (as well as Matilda), came to Alvin Ailey, scouting for boys for the National tour (the Broadway show sadly had closed).
+She later called and said Jamie was just the type of boy they looked for — he had the grace, focus and natural talent.
+With six months of more rigorous training, with the coaches in New York who had prepared the Broadway Billys, she thought he’d be ready to audition.
+Jamie began taking private lessons — ballet, tap (with Thommie Retter, who played Mr. Braithwaite on Broadway), acro — and upping his voice lessons.
+He also took additional private lessons from Finis Jhung.

-What happened next is related by Jill: “As the six-month mark approached, we heard a discouraging rumor: the Broadway tour of Billy Elliot would close soon.
+What happened next is related by Jill (Jamie’s mom): “As the six-month mark approached, we heard a discouraging rumor: the Broadway tour of Billy Elliot would close soon.
 We ran into Nora at an audition and she confirmed the rumor was true.
 “Jamie was on the top of our list,” she said with a sigh.”
 Jamie was beside himself with disappointment.

 But about four days after, the Mann’s received a phone call during which Jamie was offered the role of Billy.

-Jamie’s debut on 9-Dec-2015 at the Maltz Jupiter Theatre made him the 118th young actor in the world to portray Billy Elliot on stage professionally.
+Jamie’s debut as Billy, on 9-Dec-2015 at the Maltz Jupiter Theatre, made him the 118th young actor in the world to portray Billy Elliot on stage in a professional, regional or community theatre production of BETM.

 In mid-January 2016, the cast for a regional production of BETM that was to be presented at the Company Theatre in Norwell, Massachusetts was announced.
 Jamie led that cast from March 18 to April 10, 2016, for 15 performances as the sole Billy in the production.